-“You know I disagree.”
-His fingers playing piano.
-“There are other options.”
+“You know how I feel,” he repeated, his fingers playing piano.

 I do like David and he says all of this in a very matter-of-fact manner I really don’t think he’s trying to make her upset, I think he’s trying to be honest, but what do I know?
 Her left foot has picked up the pace, double-time, and I find myself bracing for impact.

 “I’m having the fucking baby, David!” she screams.
 She stands up and in one fluid motion throws her hot, black coffee in his piano-playing lap.
 He, more or less, screams too.

 The old barista runs to the couple’s table, while Diane runs out of Sally’s.
 For someone who just burnt his scrotum, he is awfully calm now.
 He takes the napkins and thanks the old barista and pats his lap and takes a deep breath.
 He runs his fingers through his hair and gathers his things and leaves just as quickly.
 I stare at the empty table with the wet napkins and the spilled coffee and the ultrasound photos she left behind and I’m not sure I like David anymore.
 I don’t know what to think so I just sit for a while.